0xAX/linux-insides/Initialization/linux-initialization-8.md

 #endif
 ```

 The real-time scheduler requires global resources to make scheduling decision.
 But unfortunately scalability bottlenecks appear as the number of CPUs increase.
-The concept of root domains was introduced for improving scalability.
-The linux kernel provides a special mechanism for assigning a set of CPUs and memory nodes to a set of tasks and it is called - `cpuset`.
-If a `cpuset` contains non-overlapping with other `cpuset` CPUs, it is `exclusive cpuset`.
-Each exclusive cpuset defines an isolated domain or `root domain` of CPUs partitioned from other cpusets or CPUs.
-A `root domain` is presented by the `struct root_domain` from the [kernel/sched/sched.h](https://github.com/torvalds/linux/blob/master/kernel/sched/sched.h) in the linux kernel and its main purpose is to narrow the scope of the global variables to per-domain variables and all real-time scheduling decisions are made only within the scope of a root domain.
-That's all about it, but we will see more details about it in the chapter about real-time scheduler.
+The concept of `root domains` was introduced for improving scalability and avoid such bottlenecks.
+Instead of bypassing over all `run queues`, the scheduler gets information about a CPU where/from to push/pull a `real-time` task from the `root_domain` structure.
+This structure is defined in the [kernel/sched/sched.h](https://github.com/torvalds/linux/blob/master/kernel/sched/sched.h) kernel header file and just keeps track of CPUs that can be used to push or pull a process.

-After `root domain` initialization, we make initialization of the bandwidth for the real-time tasks of the root task group as we did it above:
+After `root domain` initialization, we make initialization of the `bandwidth` for the `real-time` tasks of the `root task group` as we did the same above:
 ```C
 #ifdef CONFIG_RT_GROUP_SCHED
 	init_rt_bandwidth(&root_task_group.rt_bandwidth,